LukePappa/Ourism/p.md

-Existence subjectively experiences ever-finer attunement to Divine Love through the cessation of self-imposed misery.
+Your purpose is to recognize Divine Love as the only reality.
+To live in accordance with your purpose, cease inflicting misery upon yourself in response to events, others, and your own shortcomings.